 Fl.
 Angl.
 348 (1762) APNI

-Rhizome tough, ± long; shoots ± loosely tufted.
-Culms erect, trigonous, scabrous above, 15–80 cm long, to 1.5 mm diam.
-Leaves shorter than culms, 1.5–3 mm wide; sheath pale grey-brown, usually persisting as fibrous remains; ligule obtuse to rounded.
+Rhizome tough, ± long, usually c.
+3–4 mm diam.; shoots ± loosely tufted.
+Culms erect, trigonous, scabrous above, (15–)25–90 cm long, to 1.5 mm diam.
+Leaves shorter than culms, 1.5–3 mm wide; sheath pale grey-brown, usually persisting as fibrous remains, leaf sheath front (inner face) not cross-rugulose; ligule obtuse to rounded.
 Inflorescence erect, 1–3 cm long, with 3–10 spikes solitary at nodes; lowest involucral bract shorter than to exceeding inflorescence.
-Spikes sessile, contiguous, spreading to erect at maturity, 0.3–1.3 cm long; upper spikes with male flowers above female flowers; lower spikes entirely female or occasionally with male flowers above; glumes acute to acuminate, often shortly mucronate, pale to orange-brown, with narrow, hyaline margins; female glumes 3.5–5 mm long.
-Utricles 3.5–4 mm long, 1.8–2.3 mm diam., broad-ellipsoid to ovoid, ± prominently nerved (numerous nerves abaxially, fewer adaxially), slightly hispid on margins and beak, pale to dark brown; beak 0.5–0.8 mm long, with apex bifid or slightly split abaxially; style 2-fid.
+Spikes sessile, contiguous, spreading to erect at maturity, 0.3–1.3 cm long; upper spikes with male flowers above female flowers; lower spikes entirely female or occasionally with male flowers above; glumes acute to acuminate, often shortly mucronate, pale to orange-brown, with narrow to broad, hyaline margins; female glumes 3.5–5 mm long.
+Utricles 3.5–4 mm long, 1.8–2.4 mm diam., broad-ellipsoid to ovoid, prominently nerved (in Victorian plants) (numerous nerves abaxially, fewer adaxially), slightly hispid on margins and beak, pale to dark brown; beak 0.5–0.8 mm long, with apex bifid or slightly split abaxially; style 2-fid.
 Nut broad-ellipsoid to ovoid, lenticular, dark yellow-brown.
 Flowers spring.

 |Bioregion||Occurrence status||Establishment means|